 Description: An introductory survey to the field of Atmospheric Science, with special attention given to thermodynamics and dynamics.
 Atmospheric science is a complex field of study that builds on physics, chemistry and math, hence the prerequisites.
 This course covers rudimentary components of chemistry and cloud microphysics and in depth details of thermodynamics and dynamics.
 This course is intended to provide an introductions and solid foundation for students interested in atmospheric physics.

-Grading: 4 Exams (4 X 20%) 80%
+Grading: 4 Exams (4 X 20%) 80% Term Project 20%

-4 Homework Assignments (5% each) 20%

-Class Participation 5%

 Notes: One homework, or the class participation can be dropped.
 No final exam.
-Graduate students: homework is replaced by special assignment, see additional handout.

 Course Outline (see webpage for precise dates and book pages):